-Description: An independent course of study in strategic planning and policy may be arranged with a faculty member
+Description: An independent course of study in strategic planning and policy may be arranged with a faculty member and a student advisor.

-BSPP 2060: Independent Study in Strategic Planning and Policy
+BSPP 2060: Independent Study in Strategic Planning and Policy and a student advisor.

 Description: An independent course of study in strategic planning and policy may be arranged with a faculty member